 “In Australia’s multicultural society, under which circumstances is it permissible to cut female genitals?”

 “While it is illegal to use violence in public, under what circumstances can you strike your spouse in the privacy of your own home?”

 New Australian citizenship 2018: demonstration of integration

-Applicants will have to prove that they have integrated into Australian society.
+If approved by the Parliament, applicants will have to prove that they have integrated into Australian society.
 They will be required to produce evidence of integration, such as proof of tax payments, school enrollment for children, employment, and club memberships.

 For example, the government wants to see proof that applicants who are of working age have actually worked and that every applicant’s child of school age has been taking advantage of the great Australian education system and attended school (instead of, for example, being involved in gang violence and

 New Australian citizenship 2018: citizenship test attempts limited